ray-project/ray/doc/source/cluster/config.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Tells the autoscaler the allowed node types and the resources they provide.
-The key is the name of the node type, which is just for debugging purposes.
+The user-specified key is the name of the node type.

 * **Required:** No
 * **Importance:** High